brug-be/articles_of_association/README.md

 ### Article 20.
 Account and Control

-The account of the financial year and the budget of the next financial year will be submitted annually to the approval of the General Assembly byt the Board.
+The account of the financial year and the budget of the next financial year will be submitted annually to the approval of the General Assembly by the Board.
 These documents cover income and expenditure for the financial year, assets and liabilities.